The Artistic Advisor

 Amy started ringing handbells in 1997 with her church, All Saints Lutheran in Lilburn, where she also sings alto in the choir and praise band.
 She joined ACR in 2019 to stop John and Joanne (also ACR members) from pestering her about auditioning; to which she is now grateful.
 Amy holds a masters of special education from Georgia State and has taught elementary school in Gwinnett County for 21 years.
 Although teaching and music are great passions, nothing gives her more joy than being an aunt to her nephew and 2 nieces.

-Nancy is a native Atlantan who lives with her husband, daughter, and three large dogs.
-Nancy was precocious child who earned her Masters degree before she had her drivers license.
-During the workday she is a teacher-librarian at an elementary school where she was elected 2010 Teacher of the Year.
-After hours, Nancy pursues her penchants for dogs, dancing, books, and music.
+Nancy is a native Atlantan who lives with her husband and two large dogs.
+Nancy was precocious child who earned her Master’s degree before she had her driver’s license.
+During the workday she is a teacher-librarian at an elementary school.
+In the early morning hours, she connects with China to teach online English classes to Chinese children.
+In her spare time, Nancy pursues her penchants for dogs, dancing, books, and music.
 She plays recorders, crumhorn, and percussion in an early music consort, as well as ringing in two handbell choirs.
 Soli Deo Gloria!

 Carolyn worked for Dekalb County School System teaching elementary music for thirty-two years before retiring in 2013.
 She is very active at Tucker First United Methodist Church where she sings and rings in four choirs and assists and directs other groups as needed.
 She has also taken part in many drama offerings over the years.
 Carolyn started ringing bells as an adult and her journey ringing has led her to ACR.
 She joined ACR in 2015 and looks forward to growing as a performer.
 Carolyn lives in Tucker with her husband Randy, and they have one son, Patrick, who lives in Los Angeles.